 Nature and scope of the advice

-- Health insurance underwritten by nib New Zealand Limited
+- Health insurance underwritten by nib New Zealand Limited; and

-This means that we will not make any recommendations or give any opinions in relation to buying or cancelling or retaining any of these types of insurance.
+We will not make any recommendations or give any opinions in relation to buying or cancelling or retaining any of the above insurance products.
 Instead, we can provide you with information about their features to help you make your own mind up about what cover you think is right for you.

 NZAA and any of its nominated representatives have not been subject to a reliability event.
 A reliability event is something that might materially influence you in deciding whether to seek financial advice from NZAA and its nominated representatives.
 As an example, it would include a successful regulatory action against NZAA or its nominated representatives relating to the financial services we provide.